 It is up to us as still photography cinematographers to apply these concepts to our own craft, using them to our advantage where and when possible.
 Each of these tools, when used correctly and often, has the power to help transform our images.
 But before we can become master storytellers, we must first understand the emotional implication of each, so that we can help draw viewers into our images in more meaningful ways.
 It is here, that intent meets vision.

-Wide-Angle Shots: With inherently deep depth of field and an expansive field of view, wide angle shots are ideally suited to landscape-oriented vista shots – or when creating photos essays, establishing shots.
-Unlike shots that utilize shallow depth of field, wide angle shots enable subjects in the foreground, middle ground and background to be rendered in focus simultaneously.
+Wide-Angle Shots: With an inherently deep depth of field and an expansive field of view, wide-angle shots are ideally suited to landscape-oriented vista shots – or when creating photos essays, establishing shots.
+Unlike shots that utilize a shallow depth of field, wide angle shots enable subjects in the foreground, middle ground and background to be rendered in focus simultaneously.
 From a storyteller’s perspective, the still photographer can create layers of drama by capturing multiple subjects in different planes reacting to one event happening in real time.
 A powerful background or setting can add even more narrative context.

 Being able to capture a dramatic layered moment requires keen observation, ample preparation and a commitment to capturing a key moment at the peak of activity.
 National Geographic photographers are masters at creating layered moments at a decisive moment.

-Photography is essentially a two dimensional interpretation of a three dimensional world.
-That being said, seasoned photographers using wide angle lenses often place subjects low and close in the foreground to not only help establish prominence, but to add much needed dimensionality.
+Photography is essentially a two-dimensional interpretation of a three-dimensional world.
+That being said, seasoned photographers using wide-angle lenses often place subjects low and close in the foreground to not only help establish prominence but to add much-needed dimensionality.
 Done correctly, prominent foreground subjects rendered through a wide angle lens can also help anchor a scene while providing a potential leading line entry point into and around the image.

 Telephoto Shots: Telephoto lenses compress space, making objects appear to be on the same plane.
 Shallow DOF also allows us to throw certain parts of a scene out of focus.
 By extracting a subject from its background, the still photographer can focus more attention on the subject while de-emphasizing the overall setting.
 This “bokeh” effect can add drama, while at the same time, eliminating distracting clutter that doesn’t serve the narrative of the story.